Saas

 Wrangling 9 steps, branches, and a wait feature

-• Introduced a modal with icons and color that carried over into the workflow for quick visual identification.
-Color and icon variety ensured that all users (even color blind or visually impaired) could quickly identify the steps at a glance.
+Visually distinct visual steps with unique icons and colors.
+Color and icon variety ensured that all users (even color blind or visually impaired) could quickly find steps.

-• In this process, we explored and then scrapped a floating side menu.
-Prototyping was an essential step for testing out the look and feel of a modal vs. slide-over menu.
+During this process, I explored and then scrapped a floating side step menu.
+Wireframing & prototyping were essential steps for testing out the look and feel of a modal vs. slide-over menu.

 Conditional Branching: